YIOPTOFF2001/support-desk-system/README.md

 ![Alt Text](registersy.png)

-Secure authentication

-Submit support tickets

-Choose a ticket category
+Submit support tickets: When the users logs in, they have the ability to create and submit tickets to the admin.
+The user gets to pick the ticket category, where the system dictacts wether it's a high priority ticket, low priority ticket, normal level ticket or an urgent one that needs to be attended first.

 View previously submitted tickets after logging back in